Joe O'Brien-Whitmarsh: Accrington Stanley (loan)

+Northampton Town

+On 17 August 2026, O'Brien-Whitmarsh joined League Two side Northampton Town on a three-year contract for a undisclosed fee.
+He made his first appearance for the club on 22 August in a 1–0 defeat against Crewe Alexandra after he replaced Logan Briggs in the 66th minute.
+On 5 September, O'Brien-Whitmarsh scored his first goal for the club in a 1–0 victory against Newport County.

 International career

 He has been capped by the Republic of Ireland at under-19 level.
 In November 2024, he received his first call up to the Republic of Ireland U21 squad for their two friendlies against Sweden U21 in Marbella, Spain.
 He made his debut in a 2–0 defeat to Sweden on 14 November 2024.

 Personal life

 He is the son of former Cobh Ramblers striker Paul Whitmarsh.
+His older brother Beineon O'Brien-Whitmarsh has also played professional football in the League of Ireland, with the pair playing for Cork City at the same time.